idaholab/moose/modules/solid_mechanics/doc/content/source/materials/ComputeMultipleInelasticStress.md

 `ComputeMultipleInelasticStress` is designed to be used in conjunction with a separate model or set of models that computes the inelastic strain for a given stress state.
 These inelastic models must derive from the `StressUpdateBase` class.
-The Tensor Mechanics module contains a wide variety of such models, including
+The Solid Mechanics module contains a wide variety of such models, including

 - [LinearViscoelasticStressUpdate](/LinearViscoelasticStressUpdate.md)
 - `MultiParameterPlasticityStressUpdate`